Kiro vs. Cursor #

 Cursor’s Unique Advantages:

-- Memories: Automatically generated rules based on conversations that maintain context across sessions
+- Memories & Checkpoints: Automatically generated rules based on conversations that maintain context across sessions; automatic snapshots of agent changes for easy rollback

-Feature comparison #
+Feature Comparison #

-Last comparsion date: July 14, 2025
+Last comparison date: August 2, 2025

 Category | Feature | Description | Kiro | Cursor | Comments |